galatgithub/Wiki-wiibee/README.md

 ## Overview

 WiiBee is a low cost system to remotely measure the weigh evolution of your beehives.
-It is based on three ideas :
+It is based on basic ideas :

 1. Use cheap or used components
 2. Avoid wiring for better handling of the hives